SilkRose/Pony/stories/scrap-story/scrap-story.md

 After the hug was over, they both waved goodbye and Oxide hooked herself to her wagons and went for her last rows of houses.

-The first section had a lot of trash cans out, but only one object of interest, an old rusty push mower at the seventh house.
+The first section had a lot of trash cans out, but only one object of interest: an old rusty push mower at the seventh house.
 She stopped and levitated it into her wagon, placing it sideways leaning against the left wall.

 She continued on to the next row of houses, crossing the alleyway.
 There she found more stuff sitting by the cans.
 The second house had a trio of copper pipes leaning against the trash.
 She put them in the good stuff wagon and headed for the eleventh house.
 There she found a big metal furnace.

 She stopped and unhooked herself.
 This was going to need some rearranging to fit.
-She took the strap off holding the weight bench down, and moved the bench to the ground.
+She took off the strap holding the weight bench down, and moved the bench to the ground.
 She pushed the wood stove as far to the left side of the wagon as she could, until it was pressing against the push mower.

 She moved all of the little scraps to the left side either in front of or behind the stove, making as much room for the furnace as she could.
 Once clear, she levitated the furnace and placed it down in the newly cleared area on the right side of the wagon.
 The furnace, placed on its side, ran the entire length of the wagon.